EXHIBITION | August 27, 2019 – March 14, 2020

 About the Jordan Schnitzer Family Foundation | At age 14, Jordan D. Schnitzer bought his first work of art from his mother’s Portland, Oregon contemporary art gallery, evolving into a lifelong avocation as collector.
 He began collecting contemporary prints and multiples in earnest in 1988.
 Today, the collection exceeds 13,000 works and includes many of today’s most important contemporary artists.
 It has grown to be one of the country’s largest private print collections.
 He generously lends work from his collection to qualified institutions.
 The Foundation has organized over 110 exhibitions and has had art exhibited at over 150 museums.
 Mr. Schnitzer is also President of Harsch Investment Properties, a privately owned real estate investment company based in Portland, Oregon, owning and managing office, multi-tenant industrial, multi-family and retail properties in six western states.
 For more information about the Jordan Schnitzer Family Foundation, please visit jordanschnitzer.org.

-Funding has been provided by Jordan D. Schnitzer and His Family Foundation and the Members of the Jordan Schnitzer Museum of Art WSU.
+Funding has been provided by Jordan D. Schnitzer and His Family Foundation, the Samuel H. and Patricia W. Smith Art Endowment, and the Members of the Jordan Schnitzer Museum of Art WSU.

 All images in the photo gallery below are printed and published by Durham Press.